Clinical Exercise Physiologist / Healthy Living Educator

-Meet Karen Owoc, The Health Reporter™, your guide to optimum health and sustainable weight loss.
-Recognized for her specialized training and experience as a cardiac rehabilitation clinical exercise physiologist, Karen is a popular healthy living television host.
+Meet Karen Owoc, your guide to healthy, happy living.
+Recognized for her specialized training and experience as a cardiac rehabilitation exercise physiologist with a passion for art, Karen is known for her distinctive healthy living expertise and her helpful, yet simple, lifestyle tips.

-Karen hosts and produces The Health Reporter, an inspiring and informative brand of short-format health segments.
-Her upbeat quick minutes of healthy living how-to’s are widely distributed and currently air on:
+Karen hosts and produces The Health Reporter Minute, an inspiring and informative brand of short-format (30-second to 3-minute) health segments.
+Her upbeat quick minutes of health news and healthy living how-to’s are widely distributed.